ezzatron/php-error-handler/error-handler-meta.md

 Unfortunately there are still some rare situations where error suppression may be the only viable solution to a genuine problem.
 For example, an internal PHP function that raises a notice before performing an important part of its execution.
-Under a `PSR-N` error handler, these notices are thrown as exceptions, causing the internal function's execution to be cut short.
+Under a `PSR-X` error handler, these notices are thrown as exceptions, causing the internal function's execution to be cut short.
 Arguably, these situations should be raised as bugs and fixed in PHP, but from a pragmatic standpoint, an immediate solution is sometimes required, and error suppression